concatenationabomination/revision-timetabler/README.md

 # revision-timetabler

-A Python script that timetables revision sessions for inputted subjects.
+A Python script that timetables revision sessions for a list of subjects.
+Works similarly to a song shuffle.